software-developer-org/ng-rxjs-xstate-demo/README.md

 }
 ```

-# RxJS `Observable.subscribe()` example - Observables are Descriptive and not executed until `subscribe()` is called!
+# RxJS|`Observable.subscribe()` - Observables are Descriptive and not executed before `subscribe()`!

-An Observable is descriptive.
-This means it is not executed immediately.
-This happens when it [subscribe()](https://rxjs.dev/api/index/class/Observable#subscribe-) is called.
+An Observable is descriptive and (normally) only executed when [subscribe()](https://rxjs.dev/api/index/class/Observable#subscribe-) is called.

+NB: normally means it is a cold and not a hot Observable.
+You can find a good explanation [here](https://medium.com/codingthesmartway-com-blog/getting-started-with-rxjs-part-3-hot-and-cold-observables-4713757c9a88).

-## Status Bar example: Subscribing and Displaying Logs
+## Status Bar Example: Subscribing and Displaying Logs

 The status bar component holds a logs$ Observable: